-As a screenwriter, James is currently working on a new television drama with Matchbox Pictures / NBC Universal for Foxtel and is part of BAFTA’s main talent development program in Hollywood.
-Recent work includes co-creating an historical action/heist drama for Playmaker Media / Sony Pictures and writers rooms for the Academy Award-winning See-Saw Films, ABC, Porchlight Films, and Endemol Shine.
+Television work includes comedy and drama writers rooms for the Academy Award-winning See-Saw Films, Matchbox Pictures / NBC Universal, Foxtel, ABC, Porchlight Films, and Endemol Shine, and co-creating an historical action/heist procedural for Playmaker Media / Sony Pictures.
 For the theater, James co-wrote Radio With Pictures, which sold out at the Sydney Opera House.
-He began his US work as a member of Australians in Film’s Writers Room development program at Raleigh Studios.
+James was recently named a BAFTA LA Newcomer, BAFTA’s new talent initiative “recognising and supporting international rising stars who have recently moved to Los Angeles”.
+James was also chosen for Australians in Film’s Writers Room development program at Raleigh Studios.

 James’s non-fiction writing focuses on American culture and politics.
 His essays and literary criticism have appeared in the New York Times, Washington Post, The Spectator, LA Review of Books, Times Literary Supplement, The Australian, and Australian Book Review, where he also sits on the editorial advisory board.
-Clive James described James’s writing on American television as having “already made a global contribution to cultural analysis” (Play All, Yale), and Ian Hislop (Private Eye, Have I Got News For You) has called his political satire “very entertaining”, and Parnassus Books described his Spectator writing as having “quite possibly the best opening of a review in the history of reviews”.
+Clive James praised James’s writing on American television as having “already made a global contribution to cultural analysis” (Play All, Yale), Ian Hislop (Private Eye, Have I Got News For You) has called his political satire “very entertaining”, and Parnassus Books described his Spectator writing as having “quite possibly the best opening of a review in the history of reviews”.
 James received the ABR Ian Potter Foundation Fellowship – one of Australia’s major long-form journalism awards – for his 2015 cover article on the HBO era of US TV drama.
-His satiric essay “Some Weird Shit”, on US politics in the Trump era, was the cover story of May 2017’s ABR and among the magazine’s top five most-read stories for the year.
+His essay “Some Weird Shit”, on US politics in the Trump era, was the cover story of May 2017’s ABR and among the magazine’s top five most-read stories for the year.
 In June-July 2018 he is guest editor of ABR’s film and television issue.